-Really, To the Moon is almost not a game at all, as it hovers close to the border with visual novels—though it pulls this off much better than, say Hatoful Boyfriend.
+Really, To the Moon is almost not a game at all, as it hovers close to the border with visual novels—though it pulls this off much better than, say, Hatoful Boyfriend.
 The experience is all about story—To the Moon deals with issues of love, mental illness, death, the value of painful memories, and the ethics of balancing truth and happiness.
 The gameplay is practically incidental, though the exploration and progression does increase investment and the player’s feeling of implication in events and character relationships in a non-trivial way.

-So on the one hand, the gameplay is all retro in that all of it would have been possible and familiar in the early 90s.
+In that, all of it would have been possible and familiar in the early 90s.
 On the other hand, though, I can’t see To the Moon getting made (in the West, anyway) in the early 90s because of how light on that gameplay it is—the visual novel wasn’t really much of a thing here, then, as far as I know.
 So there’s little nostalgia factor in playing it today, because it’s not an experience I remember fondly (or at all) from that time.

 An interview with creator Kan Gao also suggests that nostalgic retro gaming wasn’t a developmental focus.
 When asked about influences, Gao starts talking about films like Eternal Sunshine of the Spotless Mind, Up, and Memento before games even come up (when asked, he says he likes old-school RPGs for the stories).

 If I had to guess, because a 16-bit style was a lot easier for Gao to put together mainly on his own—it’s an indie thing, not a retro thing.
 To the Moon isn’t a game that needs flashy graphics.
 So Gao chose a recognizable, indie-achievable graphical style that let him tell the story he wanted to tell and that wasn’t incompatible with the light gameplay he had in mind.

-Category 1 is covered in my previous article linked at top, which brings us to category 2: Retro-style games can have fantastic state-of-the-art graphics—2009’s Shadow Complex and 2010’s Limbo are excellent examples of an action-platformer and a puzzle-platformer whose gameplay would have been right at home in 1995 but whose graphics and polish are undeniably 21st century.
+Category 1 is covered in my previous article linked just above, which brings us to category 2: Retro-style games can have fantastic state-of-the-art graphics—2009’s Shadow Complex and 2010’s Limbo are excellent examples of an action-platformer and a puzzle-platformer whose gameplay would have been right at home in 1995 but whose graphics and polish are undeniably 21st century.

 As for category 3: modern games like To the Moon, TowerFall: Ascension, or Thomas Was Alone can use retro-style graphics for other reasons besides evoking a nostalgic gameplay experience.
 These are not much like 1990s games—they just look like them on the surface, whether for aesthetic (an iconic gaming look) or practical (budget and workforce) reasons or, often, a bit of both.

 Do most of your favorite games fall in one or two of these categories, or do all three have a place in your game library?
 Do you think my categorizations oversimplify or leave anything important out?
 Have I miscategorized any of these games?
 Which kind(s) of games would you like to see more of?
-Which games and categories do think are likely to be biggest in 2015 and beyond?
+Which games and categories do think are likely to be biggest in the 2020s and beyond?